juan-ivan-NV/autonomous-ai-mini-vehicle/README.md

     Configure the Sony IMX219 cam

 ### 6.- <a href = "https://docs.donkeycar.com/guide/calibrate/">Calibrate the car</a>

         cd ~/mycar
         python manage.py drive

-    Dirve the car and calibrate the throttle and steering by editing the <code>myconfig.py</code> file
+Dirve the car and calibrate the throttle and steering (STEERING_LEFT_PWM, STEERING_RIGHT_PWM) values by editing them in <code>myconfig.py</code> file, "make sure the car goes perfectly straight when no steering input is applied".

 ### 7.- Drive your car and start recording

-Driving with the keyboard
+Driving with the keyboard. <br />

-    run <code>python manage.py drive</code>
+Run <code>python manage.py drive</code>

-open the donkey UI in donkey <code>http://127.0.0.1:8887/drive</code> in your PC <code>http://192.168.2.103:8887/drive</code> (IP address can change dependyng on the network).
+Open the donkey UI in donkey <code>http://127.0.0.1:8887/drive</code> in your PC <code>http://192.168.2.103:8887/drive</code> (IP address can change dependyng on the network).

 <code>space</code> : stop car and stop recording. <br />
 <code>r</code> : toggle recording. <br />